Sudan's Bashir orders release of all political prisoners

 In February, a U.N. human rights expert said Sudan was holding opposition figures and other detainees without trial and denying them urgent medical care.

-Sudan’s weak and fractured opposition tried to bring “Arab Spring” protests to Khartoum, but failed to mobilize mass support.
+Sudan’s weak and fractured opposition tried to bring “Arab Spring” protests to Khartoum, but failed to mobilise mass support.

 Kamal Omar, spokesman for the National Consensus Forces grouping of the main opposition parties, said Bashir’s comments were a step in the right direction, but said more was needed.